Southern Pygmy Perch

 Interesting Info

-• The Southern Pygmy Perch is a small freshwater fish native to southern Australia, including Victoria, New South Wales, South Australia, and Tasmania.
+• The Southern Pygmy Perch is a tiny native fish of southeastern Australia, once common in creeks, wetlands, and billabongs across South Australia, Victoria, New South Wales, and Tasmania.

 Species Interaction